Notes by John Barnard

 Folkestone, he had a private tutor to prepare him for University

-entrance, and around 1912 he went up to his father's old college,
+entrance, and in 1912 he went up to his father's old college,

 Christ Church, Oxford.
 He stayed there for two years, but his education